deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/01 Deephaven with SciKit-Learn.md

 )
 ```

 The K-Nearest neighbors classifier worked great!
 We just did some classifications using a simple model on a static data set.
-That's kind of cool, but this data set is neither large or real-time.
+That's kind of cool, but this data set is neither large nor real-time.

 ## Define bounds for making realistic faux Iris measurements